-This Book contains: The mind of God the state of man, way of salvation, doom of sinners, and happiness of believers.
+The mind of God the This Book contains: state of man, way of salvation, doom of sinners, and happiness of believers.

-Its doctrines are holy, its precepts are binding, its histories are true and its decisions are immitable.
+Its doctrines are holy, its precents are binding. its histories are true and its decisions are immitable.
 Read it to be wise, believe it to be safe, and practice it to be holy.
-It contains light to direct you, food to support you and comfort to cheer you.
+It contains light to direct you, food to support you and comfort to tians charter.

-It is the travelers map, the pilgrims staff, the pilots compass, the soldiers sword and the christians charter.
+It is the travelers map, the pilgrims staff, the pilots compass, the soldiers sword and the chrisand the glory of God its end.

-Christ its grand subject, our good its design and the glory of God its end.
+Christ its grand subject, our good its design